Weyakwin

-Weyakwin is a northern hamlet in Northern Saskatchewan.
+Weyakwin is a northern hamlet in the Canadian province of Saskatchewan.
+It is situated along Highway 2 on the south bank of Weyakwin River.
+The Weyakwin River flows from Weyakwin Lake east to Montreal Lake.

 Name

 The name of the community comes from the Cree language, meaning Foul or profane language.

 The community is known in Cree as ᐏᔭᐦᑵᐏᓂᕽ wiyahkwêwinihk.